Health Monitor

 Are you passionate about supporting youth in a safe, healthy, and empowering environment?
 Join the Forum for Young Canadians as a Health Monitor and play a critical role in ensuring the well-being of participants while they engage in an immersive, hands-on civic learning experience in Ottawa.

 The Forum for Young Canadians, organized and run by the Rideau Hall Foundation, is dedicated to educating, equipping, and inspiring young Canadians to engage meaningfully in civic life.
-Over Three weeks in February and March 2026, the Forum will host its National Summit in Ottawa, welcoming over 300 students over three weeks (100 - 120 students aged 15-18 per week) for an immersive, hands-on experience like no other.
+Over three weeks in February and March 2026, the Forum will host its National Summit in Ottawa, welcoming over 300 students over three weeks (100 - 120 students aged 15-18 per week) for an immersive, hands-on experience like no other.

 Job Role